alloy-rs/core/crates/dyn-abi/README.md

 # alloy-dyn-abi

-Dynamic Solidity type encoder: Run-time representation of Ethereum's type system with ABI encoding & decoding.
+Dynamic Solidity type encoder.

+Run-time representation of Ethereum's type system with ABI encoding & decoding.

 This library provides a runtime encoder/decoder for solidity types.
 It is intended to be used when the solidity type is not known at compile time.